JabRef/jabref/src/windows/nsis/README.txt

   * dist
     * Should contain everything that is supposed to be shipped to the user.
   * launcher.nsi - Will create the exe-wrapper.
+  * fileassoc.nsh - Helper script to set file-associations.
+Source: http://nsis.sourceforge.net/FileAssoc
   * setup.nsi - Will create the installer.
-  * fileassoc.nsh - Helper script to set file-associations

 Requirements + Current Status